Estate Planning and Probate Lawyer Serving Los Angeles and Orange counties and the Inland Empire

 Is a bond required?
 Usually a bond is required to be posted unless it is waived by all of the heirs or all of the beneficiaries.
 Publication in the local newspaper has to inform the world that the PR intends to administer the estate of the decedent.

 Letters of Administration are then granted by the court to the PR who has the duty to inventory and appraise all the personal and real property and determine and pay all the debts of the decedent.
 Notice has to be given to the creditors.
 An accounting is required to be filed with the court before final distribution.
 Compensation to the PR and the attorney is set by law and cannot be changed.
 As a result, probate fees are much more expensive than estate planning fees.

 Estate taxes are no longer relevant for most people and the benefits of estate planning outweigh those of probate most of the time.
-We do not do one-size-fits-all estate planning, and we do not recommend them because they lead to trust litigation.
+We do not do one-size-fits-all estate planning, and we do not recommend them because they lead to expensive trust litigation, even though forms may be readily obtainable on the internet.
 An experienced counselor-at-law should listen to your unique circumstances and implement your estate plan.
-We, however, can handle probate for your family if no estate planning was done.
+If no estate planning was done, we would be able to handle the probate for your family and go to Probate court.

-Call Hector C. Perez & Associates at 562.799.5524 or contact Hector online to schedule your confidential consultation.
+Call or TEXT Hector C. Perez & Associates at 562.799.5524 or contact Mr. Perez online to schedule your confidential consultation.